Graphic Design (PAGD)

 Students will have opportunities to work directly with practising professionals and community clients.
 These opportunities are provided through Applied Research and are based on the student's ability to demonstrate professionalism and performance.

 Students will have the opportunity to participate in Portfolio Review Day.
-Each student can discuss their portfolio with 15-20 practising professionals, each within in 15 minute session.
+Each student can discuss their portfolio with 15-20 practicing professionals, each within in 15 minute session.
 This highly efficient review allows each student to get ample feedback for improving their portfolio, prior to graduating and their employment search.

 A fifth-semester work placement allows students to work side-by-side with industry professionals.
 Students are encouraged to seek out industry leaders.
 Graduates have been accepted to work placement opportunities in Amsterdam, Chicago, Toronto, Victoria, and many other competitive locations around the world.
 Many graduates have been offered full-time work at the host organization, after they graduate.